Ladislav Štípek

-Ladislav Štípek (1925 in Prague – 13 February 1998 in Barcelona) was a male international table tennis player from Czechoslovakia.
+Ladislav Štípek (10 June 1925 – 13 February 1998) was a Czech male international table tennis player, representing Czechoslovakia.

 Table tennis career

 From 1947 to 1959 he won some medals in team events in the Table Tennis European Championships and in the World Table Tennis Championships.

 His 19 World Championship medals included five gold medals; two in the team event and three in the doubles with Bohumil Váňa and Ivan Andreadis respectively.

 He also won an English Open title.

 Personal life

 He worked as an official for the Ninth of May Jawa motorcycle works.